-Click the Channel A tab in DashBoard and change the settings (see Figure 4-4 below) to customize your configuration.
-Repeat the steps for Channel B.
+Click the Channel A tab in Dashboard and change the settings (see Figure 4-4 below) to customize the configuration for Channel A.

 Notice that the Channel A menu is divided into sections, each with a heading that describes the features below.
-We'll cover each of the options of each section below.